INiKkEI/led-cube/docs/power-budget.md

 - 5 V power distribution
 - connector and trace planning

-### Average current for one LED
-With 1:8 multiplexing, the average current of one LED that is logically always on is:

-`I_LED_avg = 10 mA / 8 = 1.25 mA`

 ### Average total LED current for a fully filled cube
 If the displayed pattern turns on every voxel, each layer still conducts one at a time.
 Over time, the average total LED supply current is approximately equal to the current of one fully lit active layer: